alamm01/codingquiz/README.md

 ## Description

 Please try to finish the quiz in 30 seconds.
 For each mistake the total time will be reduced by 10 seconds.
+The score is determined based on the number of seconds left.

 ### Purpose